 The Prototyping Board comes with several unpopulated areas, which may be filled with components to suit the user's development needs.
-After you have experimented with the sample programs in Section 3.3, you may wish to expand the board's capabilities for further experimentation and development.
-Refer to the Prototyping Board schematic (090-0122) for details as necessary.
+After you have experimented with the sample programs in Chapter 4, you may wish to expand the board's capabilities for further experimentation and development.
+Refer to the Prototyping Board schematic (090-0116) for details as necessary.

-- Module Extension Headers-The complete pin sets of both the Master and Slave RabbitCore modules are duplicated at these two sets of headers.
-Developers can solder wires directly into the appropriate holes, or, for more flexible development, 26-pin header strips can be soldered into place.
-See Figure 1 for the header pinouts. - RS-232-Two 2-wire or one 4-wire RS-232 serial port can be added to the Prototyping Board by installing a driver IC and four capacitors.
-The Maxim MAX232CPE driver chip or a similar device is recommended for the U2.
+- Module Extension Headers The complete pin set of the RCM2100 module is duplicated at these two headers.
+Developers can solder wires directly into the appropriate holes, or, for more flexible development, two 40-pin header strips can be soldered into place.
+See Figure 1 on page 3 for the header pinouts. - RS-232 Port Two 2-wire or one 5-wire RS-232 serial port can be added to the Prototyping Board by installing a driver IC and four capacitors where indicated.
+The Maxim MAX232 driver chip or a similar device is recommended for U2.
 Refer to the Prototyping Board schematic for additional details.

-A 10-pin 0.1-inch spacing header strip can be installed at J6 to permit connection of a ribbon cable leading to a standard DE-9 serial connector.
+A 10-pin 0.1" spacing header strip can be installed at J6 to permit connection of a ribbon cable leading to a standard DE-9 serial connector.